-Impact/Technology Fund Grants are typically six to eight months in duration and around £50k in value (or if higher value, provide good justification).
+Impact/Technology Fund Grants are typically six to twelve months in duration and around £75-100k in value (or if higher value, provide good justification).
 Calls will be announced on a regular basis until all of the available funding has been allocated.

 Technology Development Grants